astrolet/precious/doc/json.7.md

 The kind of stuff to be returned, or null, or empty array(s) [] - mean all the same default equivalent.
 The first array `[0, 3]` respectively yields ecliptic position and speed for each item of interest.
 These map directly to results of the `swe.calc_ut` function.
 The second array contains the main kind of things - returned with key of 1.
 The third array contains the minor kind of things - offset by 10,000 and returned with key of 2.

-#### time
+#### utc

-A value of null for _time_ - means the current moment will be used.
-Otherwise provide UTC in ISO-8601(7) format.
-Finally and besides convenience, an array of time fragments to be passed on directly to the `swe.utc_to_jd` function.
+Undefined (or null) _utc_ time - means the current moment will be used.
+Otherwise provide a string in ISO-8601(7) format.

+#### ut

+Besides the _utc_ semi-convenience, this _ut_ array of time fragments will be passed on directly to the `swe.utc_to_jd` function (as its arguments).
+It takes precedence over the any _utc_ value that it is otherwise derived from.
+Such option exists in case an intermediate conversion is not wanted.

 #### geo

 A value of null for _geo_ location or its _lat_ / _lon_ coordinates (i.e. `"geo": {"lat": null, "lon": null}`) - means there will be no angles (e.g. Asc / Mc) returned.

-#### system
+#### houses

-A value of null for house _system_ - means we are not interested in the houses.
+A value of false for the _houses_ means we are not interested in any cusps, rendering any house system irrelevant (for the particular request).
 None will be returned, even if the prerequisite geo coordinates are provided.
+Check the swiss ephemeris manual for a list of valid house system codes.

 ### RESPONSE